MostafaY2sser/Prayer-Times/README.md

 # Prayer Times

 **Prayer Times** is a web application designed to display daily prayer times for various cities in a simple and user-friendly manner.
-The app allows users to select a city and dynamically update prayer times.
+The app allows users to select a city and dynamically update prayer times

 ## Features